Jump to main content

 • Institute of Criminology at the Faculty of law University of Ljubljana.

 International cooperation in the field of research is conducted within the framework of scientific and research projects of the European Police Academy - Cepol.
-The Center for Research and Social Skills also participates in the international and innovative project IMPRODOVA - Improving Frontline Responses to High Impact Domestic Violence.
+The Research and Social Skills Centre also participates in the international and innovative project IMPRODOVA - Improving Frontline Responses to High Impact Domestic Violence.

-Research is done by a research team composed of four researchers employed with the Centre for Research and Social Skills.
+Research is done by a research team composed of four researchers employed with the Research and Social Skills Centre.
 At the level of the Police there is a permanent Working Group for Research, which works on the development of research within the Police at the systemic, systematic, strategic and operational levels.